-The Battle Creek Regional History Museum (BCRHM) is displaying the rich and wonderful history of the region.
+The RHM Battle Creek (RHM) is a regional history museum displaying the rich and wonderful history of the region.
 We are a 501 (c) (3) non-profit, which allows you to take a tax deduction for any contributions.

 Governed by a Board of Directors, we have been in the process of developing this museum for over 10 years.
 At the present time we have open our “Museum Lite” space, the front room of the building, with small regional exhibits as well as a small gift shop and a wool room that help add support while we work on our larger space.
 Our main goal is to preserve the region’s rich and diverse history.

 Our website will keep you informed of our progress so check in with us often.
 A great way to receive information is to join our mailing list so we can send you updates on events, speakers and programs.
 The RHM operates solely with volunteers.
 If you have a passion for history and would like to get involved, visit our get involved page or talk to one of our volunteers when you visit the Museum.

 The Battle Creek Regional History Museum's 2018 Battle Creek History calendar, featuring photos and history of the BC Sanitarium is now available at the museum's gift shop, and will soon be available at Lakeview Card and Gifts on Columbia Avenue, downtown at Battle Creek Books and possibly the Federal Center's gift shop.
 The price is $10 each.

 Saturday 10 a.m. - 5 p.m.

 Keith will be talking for about an hour with Powerpoint on several of the area railroads.
 The first part will

 actually talk about what it is to be a railroad enthusiast, and how I've gotten to that point.

 The railroads that will be discussed are the Michigan Central, the CK&S (Chicago, Kalamazoo, and Saginaw), and the DT&M (Detroit Toledo, and Milwaukee).
 More than one hundred photos will be used in the Powerpoint.